aaronc/freactive/DOM.md

 # freactive
 *pronounced "F-reactive"*

 freactive is a pure Clojurescript DOM library inspired by work done in reagent, om and reflex (as well as desktop GUI frameworks like QML and JavaFX).
-It uses hiccup-style syntax and relies heavily Clojure's built-in deref and atom patterns.
+It uses hiccup-style syntax and Clojure's built-in deref and atom patterns.

 **Goals:**
 * Provide a **dead-simple API** that is intuitive and almost obvious for those familiar with Clojure (similar to Reagent)